-A local business man from West Sussex is hoping to clean up in the Chichester area after becoming the new owner of professional oven-valeting firm Ovenu.
+A local business man from West Sussex is hoping to clean up in the Chichester area after buying a franchise resale and becoming the new owner of professional oven-valeting firm Ovenu.

 Alisdair Murray, 45, from Bognor, will manage and direct the operations of the business that will serve customers across the Chichester and Bognor area.
 He has ambitious plans to rapidly grow the business over the next twelve months.